When school is in session, the Liberty Police Department wants your help to ensure the safety of students and anyone traveling to or from schools.

 - Provide your children with bright clothing so motorists can easily see them.

-- If your child is under 4 years old and weighs less than 40 pounds, make sure the child is properly buckled up in a weight-appropriate child safety seat in the back seat.
-Children, ages 4 to 8, weighing over 40 pounds and measuring 4 feet 9 inches or less should ride in a booster seat.
+- If your child is under four years old and weighs less than 40 pounds, make sure the child is properly buckled up in a weight-appropriate child safety seat in the back seat.
+Children, ages four to eight, weighing over 40 pounds and measuring four feet nine inches or less should ride in a booster seat.
 In addition, safety experts advise that all children under the age of 12 should ride in the back seat.

 - Make sure that your teen driver understands and obeys all traffic laws.
 Discourage them from texting or talking on a cell phone while driving.